Not sure where to start? Feeling overwhelmed?

 - It’s okay to have fun.
 Find a board review study aid that you like, and you will be more likely to use it.
 Some newer online solutions are actually fun to use.
 (Shameless plug: We happen to be partial to NEJM Knowledge+.)

-- Focus on the application of knowledge in diagnosis and treatment for typical and important conditions — which is the mainstay of both certification exams and your practice — rather than random facts.
+- Focus on the application of knowledge in diagnosis and treatment for typical and important conditions — rather than relying on your memorization of random facts.
+Knowledge application is the mainstay of both certification exams and your practice.
+The more you do it, the better you’ll get at answering questions and improving patient care.

 - Actively engage with the material as you study.
 When working with a question bank, you’ll remember more if you select diagnostic and treatment strategies yourself before looking at the available answers.
 Review the feedback even if you answer correctly.